AntiElitz/SRC-Factorio-Rules/base_game/All Peaceful Achievements.md

 ---

 ## Basic Rules
-- The goal is to unlock all achievements obtainable with Peaceful mode enabled
+- The goal is to unlock all achievements obtainable with "Peaceful mode" enabled
 - Only 1 player is allowed
 - Any map generator settings are allowed
 - The map must be random